lananovikova10/typostry/src/components/markdown-editor/README.md

 You can use emoji shortcodes like `:smile:` in your markdown, and they will be rendered as actual emoji characters (😄) in the preview.

 Examples:

 - `:heart:` → ❤️
 - `:thumbsup:` → 👍
 - `:rocket:` → 🚀

+To insert emojis, click the emoji button in the toolbar and select an emoji from the picker.
+The appropriate markdown shortcode will be inserted at your cursor position.

 See the [emoji documentation](../../lib/emoji/README.md) for a full list of supported emoji codes.